remix-run/react-router/decisions/0011-routes-ts.md

 ### Remix's `routes` option has an adapter for easy migration

 Some Remix consumers used the `routes` option to define config-based routes or use community file system routing conventions.
-To ease the migration, the `@react-router/remix-config-routes-adapter` package provides a `remixConfigRoutes` function that accepts Remix's `routes` config value as an argument.
+To ease the migration, the `@react-router/remix-routes-option-adapter` package provides a `remixRoutesOptionAdapter` function that accepts Remix's `routes` config value as an argument.